 2003 Series Nursing Home Bond Debt Service Fund 074: Property tax (no rate limit) for repayment of bonds issued in 2003 to finance construction of a nursing home facility.
 Bonds are scheduled for retirement through 2022.
+Use is restricted by bond covenants.

 2007 Series Highway Facility Bond Debt Service Fund 350: Fund to account for the repayment of bonds issued in 2007 to finance construction of the Highway Fleet Maintenance Facility.
 Bonds are being repaid by a combination of pledged general sales taxes in the General Fund and property taxes in the County Highway Fund.
 Bonds are scheduled for retirement through 2017.
+Use is restricted by bond covenants.